Access for all

 Who can apply?

-Applications are invited from anyone over the age of 18 (as at 30 April 2023) , who identifies with coming from an under-represented background in either the environmental field or legal field, as highlighted in the 2017 report from Policy Exchange and discussed in the Institute for Environmental Sciences 2022 report but also including those with protected characteristics under the Equality Act 2010.
+Applications were invited from anyone over the age of 18 (as at 30 April 2023), who identifies with coming from an under-represented background in either the environmental field or legal field, as highlighted in the 2017 report from Policy Exchange and discussed in the Institute for Environmental Sciences 2022 report but also including those with protected characteristics under the Equality Act 2010.
 This may include those who: identify as any ethnicity other than White British; identify with the protected characteristics: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.

 How to apply?

-Follow up reporting to UKELA – each successful applicant will be required to submit a short report about their placement.
+Each successful applicant will be required to submit a short report about their placement.
 The mentor will also be asked to provide a short feedback report to you and to UKELA.